NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 These files are part of an investigation into overheating in residential housing.
 The goal of this study is to propose a metric for evaluating the likelihood of a home to overheat relative to the reference house.
 Results from this study will also demonstrate how code requirements based on that metric would affect home design.

+## Summary of Findings ##

+CanmetENERGY-Ottawa (CE-O) researchers investigated potential metrics for evaluating the risk of overheating in residential homes.
+CE-O's objective was to examine how changes to orientation, window specification and window area would effect a home's likelihood of overheating in the summer.

+#### Key findings: ####

+-  Both the **peak cooling load** and the **seasonal cooling requirement** are useful metrics for evaluating the risk of overheating

+-  The **peak cooling load ** appears to be the more suitable of the two metrics because it approximates

+-  This

+-  By requiring proposed designs demonstrate peak cooling loads are ==equal-to or lower-than those of the reference house==, future performance codes will reduce the likelihood that homes complying with the performance compliance pathway.

+-  Such a requirement is unlikely to affect typical or passive-solar-optimized home design.

+-  This requirement will affect design choices in homes with high window areas.
+In such homes, the requirement can be met by choosing low-solar gain windows.
+Reducing window area, relocating east and west facing windows to north and south facades, and installing overhangs will also help homes comply.

+#### Recommendations: ####

+-  NBC section 9.36.5 should require that proposed designs demonstrate peak cooling loads equal-to or lower-than those of the reference house.
+-  CE-O recommends against permitting builders to install air-conditioning as an alternate means of compliance.

 ## Background ##

 Performance compliance may encourage designers to increase solar gains through windows as a low-cost means to reduce energy consumption.
 If designers do not consider the implications of adverse gains in summer, these homes may require significant cooling loads, and may be uncomfortable in summer.